 Storing

 Cooled raspberry compote will store in an airtight container in the refrigerator for up to 5 days.
 Alternatively, it can be frozen for up to 3 months or canned for long-term storage.
+You can freeze it in small batches, in ice cube molds or small containers for single servings.

-Extra thick sauce
+Extra thick raspberry sauce

-There is no cornstarch in this recipe.
+There is no cornstarch in this easy recipe.
 The compote thickens more as it cools but stays a pourable sauce consistency.
-You can stir through a cornstarch slurry if you want an extra thick sauce for a cake filling.
-This can help when using it to fill very soft cake layers, so the raspberry filling doesn't seep.
+You can stir through a cornstarch slurry if you want a thicker sauce for a cake filling.
+This can help when using it to fill very soft cake layers (like the sponge in this lemon curd cake) so the raspberry filling doesn’t seep.

 A cornstarch slurry is a mixture of cornstarch mixed with cold water.
 Mixing it with cold water stops the cornstarch from becoming lumpy.
 Mix well ½ tablespoon cornstarch with 2 tablespoons of cold water.